The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 patch: "6.38"
 lastmod: 2023-04-25T16:26:51.507Z
 ---
+# NOTES: UPDATE GEARING TO INCLUDE NEW SETS, ADD IMAGES FOR CONTROLLER

 # Introduction

 This document contains suggestions on how to use your cooldowns effectively and small things you can do to maximize them such as using Soil for two back-to-back damage instances that are just under 30s from each other.
 Ideally, you should communicate with your co-Healer to make a plan that reduces stress for both of you and maximizes damage between you while being safe.